 What are the Consequences of Having a Toxic Parent?

 The family has a significant impact on a person's feeling of self-worth, perception of and trust in others, and general worldview, in whatever form it takes.
 It is, in essence, the foundation for how you see and interact with the people, places, and things around you.

 If you've been exposed to toxicity, it may be therapeutic or even freeing to admit that many of the behaviors you've picked up are poisonous.
 You may have believed that the bad things that happened to you as a kid were "normal."

 For instance, you may have been beaten or abused but dismissed it as a spanking.
-You may have been neglected horribly, but you justified it by blaming it on your parents' hectic schedules.
+Your parents may have neglected you horribly, but you justified it by blaming it on your parents' hectic schedules.

 There's some positive news to report.
 Learned habits may be unlearned and adjusted with little effort.
-This isn't a manageable undertaking, but the first step is to acknowledge that your surroundings shaped you.
+This isn't a manageable undertaking, but acknowledging that your surroundings shaped you is the first step.

 You won't change until you recognize and embrace the factors that have shaped your actions.